Local mail issues,

 Local issue Argentina

 Internet auction sites provide great opportunities to obtain items from around the world.
-This is how I obtained this cover from Neuquen, Argentina.
-I knew important dinosaur finds were made in southern Argentina, but this self-adhesive from the 'Postal Car' private mail company was a suprise.
-Cancelled on the 19-th of january 2004, it probably shows the prosauropod Mussasaurus.
+This is how I got this cover from Neuquen, Argentina.
+I knew important dinosaur finds have been made in southern Argentina, but this self-adhesive label from the 'Postal Car' private mail company was a surprise.
+Cancelled on the 19-th of january 2004, it probably shows the prosauropod Mussaurus.

 Top of page Local mail issues,